What is Beau Bridges' net worth?

 He made a few film and television show appearances in the early 1960s.
 He even made appearances on some of his father's shows, like "The Lloyd Bridges Show" and "Sea Hunt".
 Throughout the 60s, he appeared on various television shows, including "12 O'Clock High" and "The Fugitive".
 Between 1962 and 1963 Beau appeared as Seaman Spicer in 32 episodes of the series "Ensign O'Toole".

 He would eventually carve out an impressive career.
 He has played leading or supporting roles in such films and television series as "Norma Rae", "The Fabulous Baker Boys", "The Outer Limits", "Into the West", "Stargate: SG-1", "My Name is Earl", and "White Collar".
 He has been nominated for 14 Emmy Awards and has won three.
-In 2016, Beau began appearing on the critically acclaimed Netflix show Bloodline.
+From 2016 to 2017 Beau starred on the critically acclaimed Netflix show Bloodline.
+From 2018 to 2020 he starred in 6 episodes of "Homeland."

 Critics call this legal carve out unfair.
 Others praise the proposition for enabling people to keep family properties that they otherwise would be forced to sell.
 On the one hand, Prop 13 keeps many properties from ever hitting the market, which therefore theoretically decreases housing supply.
 On the other hand, perhaps the Bridges siblings deserve to benefit from what turned out to be a wise investment by their father decades earlier.